Texas Child Protection Law Bench Book

 6. Transporting a Child from School to Another Location for an Interview

 Before transporting a child for an interview, DFPS must first attempt to notify the parent or other person having custody of the child.
 Gates, 537 F.3d at 429.
 Absent consent to transport, DFPS may obtain a court order.
 Although there is currently no express statutory provision authorizing such an order, Tex.
 Fam.
 Code § 261.303 may be applicable.
-According to the holding in Gates, in order to transport a child from a public school for an interview absent a court order or consent, a caseworker must have a reasonable belief that the child has been abused and probably will be abused again upon his return home at the end of the school day.
+According to the holding in Gates, in order to transport a child from a public school for an interview absent a court order or consent, a caseworker must have a reasonable belief that the child has been abused and probably will be abused again upon their return home at the end of the school day.
 Gates, 537 F.3d at 439.

 7. Immediate Removal